-As can be seen in table 1 above, not all indicators have observations starting in 1968, but rather only from a later period.
-Our way to solve this matching problem was to produce several indices that start at different periods and include a different number of indicators.
-Thus, the more advanced the period, the greater the number of indicators and dimensions can be found in the index, as expressed below:
+As can be seen, not all indicators have observation periods starting in 1968.
+I addressed this problem of comparability by producing several indices that start at different times and include different numbers of indicators.
+Thus, the later the period starts, the greater the number of indicators and dimensions in the index, as expressed below:

-the index starting in 1968 includes 3 dimensions and 6 indicators,
+the index starting in 1968 includes three dimensions and six indicators

-the index starting in 1996 includes 4 dimensions and 10 indicators,
+the index starting in 1996 includes four dimensions and 10 indicators

-the index starting in 2000 includes 5 dimensions and 15 indicators,
+the index starting in 2000 includes five dimensions and 15 indicators

-the index starting in 2010 includes 5 dimensions and 24 indicators
+the index starting in 2010 includes five dimensions and 24 indicators